Indian Relocation Act of 1956: Text of the law

-Consequences for Native Americans
+Consequences for American Indians

 In 1960, it was reported that in excess of 31,000 people had moved off the reservation and to urban areas since 1952, with about 30% returning to their reservations.
-About 70% of them becoming self-sufficient in their new cities.
+About 70% of them became self-sufficient in their new cities.
 It is estimated that between the 1950s and 1980s, as many as 750,000 Native Americans migrated to the cities, some as part of the relocation program, others on their own.
 By the 2000 census, the urban Indian population was 64% higher than it had been in the pre-termination era of the 1940s.
+The biggest concern for the federal government with the relocation of American Indians was that the large reservations could not hold them numbers wise.
+It was no longer that the land was too valuable for the Indians, but that the land was "too small" to hold them.

-Schools offered vocational or on-the-job training to anyone age 18 to 35 who was at least one-fourth Native American.
+Schools offered vocational or on-the-job training to anyone age 18 to 35 who was at least one-fourth American Indian.
 More than 3500 persons enrolled in 322 institutions and job placement was reported at 70% by 1966.
 Oklahoma State University Institute of Technology reported that 91% of graduates were employed after the program.
 Students entered vocational programs, including study of more than 100 vocations including electronics, nursing, and X-ray technology, with assistance from the act.
 Students were provided two years of education, along with transportation, room, board, funds for books and tools, and a living allowance.
 Overall, the program had devastating long-term effects.
 Relocated tribe members became isolated from their communities and experienced homesickness.
 Many also faced racial discrimination and segregation.
 Many found only low-paying jobs with little advancement potential with the higher expenses typical for urban areas.
 Scholar Evelyn Nakano Glenn writes that "Native American men were often tracked into low-level, dead-end jobs, and women were directed to domestic service in white households".
 Many suffered from the lack of community support and lived in urban poverty, poor health, with substance abuse, emotional suffering, and a loss of tribal connection and cultural identity.
 Many could not return to dissolved reservations and those who could often found they did not "fit in" with those who stayed behind.